 Learn how to identify species, conduct surveys and population assessments, and assess threats to terrestrial ecosystems and ecosystem-level processes.

 Survey various species essential to the local ecosystems, including birds, mammals, insects and reptiles.
-A highlight of these surveys is our hike through the idyllic and remote mountains to reach a cave where you’ll conduct biodiversity surveys on bats.
+A highlight of these surveys is our hike through the mountains to reach a cave where we lay out camera traps and conduct biodiversity surveys on reptiles.

-Conduct surveys to help protect critically endangered white-handed gibbons.
-Record observations on behaviour, vocalisations and feeding habits.
+Conduct sight and song surveys to help protect critically endangered white-handed gibbons.

 Input data collected from conservation surveys into local and global citizen science databases such as eBird and iNaturalist.